The Nurtured Self

-Even though we may believe that we want people “to love and care for us,” we can feel uncomfortable with any expression of love that reminds us of this early trauma and the lack of nurturing we received.
-This unconscious dynamic of yearning for love while at the same time resisting it, affects our ability to form deep and lasting relationships.
+Even though we may believe that we want to be loved and cared for, we can feel uncomfortable with any expression of love that reminds us of this early trauma and the lack of nurturing we received.
+This unconscious dynamic of yearning for love, while at the same time resisting it, affects our ability to form deep and lasting relationships.

 If this dynamic is left unresolved, it is likely that we will attract unbalanced relationships, resulting in our needs not being met and ultimately not feeling cared for, re-enacting our trauma from childhood once again.

 If we did not receive the nurturing we needed as a child, we may develop unconscious strategies to get our needs met by others.
 These strategies include: being good or extra-nice, performing or entertaining, or working to help others.
 We can even change our personality to be more suited to those we want to gain acknowledgment and approval from.
 Or we may feel that we don’t deserve to have our needs met because of the critical messages that we received from our parents that we were difficult or not good enough.

 The only way to change this dynamic is to heal the trauma held within our body, not by seeking nurturing from others, but by learning how to nurture ourselves.